 Regulations Governing Nondegree Graduate Students: A nondegree student must present a transcript demonstrating an earned baccalaureate degree from an accredited institution.
 Even though a nondegree graduate student has been admitted to the university, the student has not been admitted to any department or to any degree program.
 No more than nine (9) credit hours earned while classified as a nondegree graduate student will be accepted toward a Master of Science in biology degree at Charleston Southern University.
 A student must, therefore, gain regular admission to the program before completing more than nine (9) credit hours of study for additional hours to be counted toward a master’s degree.
 Regular admission is based on criteria above.

-The Master of Science in biology admissions committee is composed of the director of graduate biology program and two other graduate biology faculty members who will serve one year terms.
+The Master of Science in biology admissions committee is composed of the director of graduate biology program and two other graduate biology faculty members.
 Under the guidance of the director, the committee will be involved in the decision-making process for applicants.
 In consultation with the Graduate School, the committee will typically set admission guidelines for the year, based significantly upon such factors as program capacity and volume of applications received, but always keeping the primary focus on maintaining program quality.

 The committee will apprise the admissions counselors of the guidelines for acceptance, rejection and further consideration.
 The committee will then evaluate in detail the individual applications for those candidates who merit further consideration, and at times meet with prospective students to evaluate their potential for success at Charleston Southern University.